MG Software.

 Frequently asked questions

-Prisma offers a more modern developer experience with better type safety thanks to code generation.
-TypeORM offers more traditional ORM patterns and broader database support.
-For new TypeScript projects, Prisma is generally recommended for its productivity and robust types.
+Prisma offers a more modern developer experience with better type safety through full code generation from a declarative schema.
+TypeORM provides more traditional ORM patterns and broader database support including Oracle and SAP HANA.
+For new TypeScript projects in 2026, Prisma is generally recommended for its higher productivity, robust types, and the improvements in Prisma 7.
+The choice ultimately depends on your team experience and specific database requirements.

-TypeORM is still maintained, but development pace is slower than Prisma.
-Issues and pull requests are processed, but major new features come less frequently.
-Prisma has a larger development team and regularly releases significant updates, such as Prisma 7 with its 90% bundle reduction.
+TypeORM is still maintained, but the development pace is noticeably slower than Prisma.
+Issues and pull requests are processed, though it can take months before they are addressed.
+Major new features arrive less frequently.
+Prisma has a professional development team of over 100 employees and regularly releases significant updates, such as Prisma 7 with its 90% bundle reduction.
+TypeORM relies on voluntary community contributions, which is an important consideration for long-running projects.

 MG Software